 Respiratory Protection

-Respirators can be an effective tool in protecting employees from exposure to airborne physical, biological, or chemical agents, but should only be used when other controls are infeasible.
-Administrative or engineering controls, such as substituting work materials with a less toxic option or installing local exhaust ventilation systems should be considered before assigning respiratory protection.
-If other methods/controls cannot be implemented, then respiratory protection may be warranted.
+Respirators can be an effective tool in protecting employees from exposure to airborne physical, biological, or chemical agents, but should only be used when other hazard controls are infeasible.
+Administrative or engineering controls, such as substituting less toxic products or installing local exhaust ventilation should be considered before assigning respiratory protection.

-If you are uncertain whether a respirator is required, contact the NAU Industrial Hygienist to request a workplace assessment.
-If the need for a respirator is identified, employees must complete the following process with their supervisor PRIOR to respirator use to ensure compliance with OSHA protocol and the components of the NAU Respiratory Protection Program:
+If you are uncertain whether a respirator is required, contact EHS at ocsafety@nau.edu to request a workplace assessment.
+If a respirator is needed, employees must complete the following process with their supervisor PRIOR to respirator use to ensure compliance with OSHA protocol and the components of the NAU Respiratory Protection Program:

 Voluntary Use of N95 Respirators

 N95 respirators and surgical masks are examples of personal protective equipment that are used to protect the wearer from particles or from liquid contaminating the face.
-They offer a greater degree of filtration efficiency from exposure and can be used on a voluntary basis if desired.
+They offer a degree of protection from exposure and can be used on a voluntary basis if desired.

 To comply with NAU and State OSHA requirements involving the voluntary use of N95s and other forms of respiratory protection, please review the “Voluntary Use” section in NAU’s Respiratory Protection Program.